TrueNAS Telegraf, Influx, Grafana#

 Grafana Configuration#

 Once the application is “Running” click on it.
 Under “Application Info” click on Web UI.
 The default username and password are both “admin”.
-Click on the Grafana logo in the upper left corner and then do the following to set it up with our InfluxDB application:

 1. Connections > Data sources > Add data source > InfluxDB